Skip to content

 Triggers & Automation

 Triggers watch your terminal output for patterns and fire actions automatically.
-They’re the backbone of aiTerm’s Claude Code integration, but work for any terminal workflow.
+Claude Code tracking has moved to hooks, but the trigger engine is fully available for your own custom automation.

 How Triggers Work